Table of Contents

 If you work with an Orlando medical malpractice attorney from our firm, we can discuss potential timelines and other expectations for your case.
 We are interested in justice, and we’re prepared to represent you throughout the length of your case, no matter how long it takes.

-What if I Was Partially at Fault for My Injury?
+What Happens with My Medical Malpractice Claim If I Was Partially at Fault for My Injury?

 Florida follows a comparative negligence rule for medical malpractice cases.
 This means that even if you are somewhat at fault for your malpractice injuries, you can still seek damages.
 These damages will just be reduced by the percentage of fault.